-Waste water treatment system for a worker camp
+Waste water treatment system for a worker camp in the Algerian dessert

 A water treatment system plays an important role especially in worker camps.
 These camps are often set up in a short period of time and house many people over a certain period.
 A waste water treatment system that treats black or grey water is particularly important.
 This is produced when showering, washing hands, flushing the toilet or in the kitchen.
 Depending on the activity of the workers, different substances mix into the wastewater.
 These can be, for example, fats and oils that come from the actual work.
 Biological wastewater treatment is particularly suitable there.